 In South African English, dam usually refers to both the dam wall as well as the store of water captured behind the wall.
 However, the term “dam”, in engineering jargon, usually refers to the manmade structures that block the flow of a river and resist the force that the water exerts on those structures (called hydrostatic pressure).
 The reservoir is the volume of water stored behind the dam.

 Although the idea of storing large amounts of water through the capture and directing of surface run-off water is not new and can be seen as central to the sustaining of agricultural practices, the strength of dams has increased dramatically owing to technological advances made since the industrial revolution.

 Large, powerful, natural rivers can be made into fresh water reservoirs by the intervention of a well-conceived, well planned and well executed engineering exercise.
 Many of us take our water supply for granted, but it has been made possible only by the concerted efforts of tens of thousands of labourers, designers, engineers and strategic planners.
-So important is our water supply that without it large-scale commercial farming would cease to exist, industry would grind to a halt, the economy would fail, even the property for sale in Sandton would become near worthless, and basic luxuries like hot showers would become a relic of the past.
+So important is our water supply that without it large-scale commercial farming would cease to exist, industry would grind to a halt, the economy would fail, even the property for sale in Sandton would become near worthless, and basic luxuries like hot showers and buying pet food online would become a relic of the past.

 Below is a brief description of some of the predominant construction techniques used to build modern large and medium sized dams: